Main site of science textbooks

 Pieces can have the power to change terrain.

-Each side has a ball, which is carried by a piece.
-A piece may pass the ball to another piece that's within its passing range, and if the ball passes through the receiver's range.
+A piece has a passing pattern and a receiving pattern.
+A piece may pass the ball to another piece that's within its passing pattern, and if the ball passes through the receiver's receiving pattern.

-Each side starts with a ball on their back row, and the goal is to move your ball as far forward as possible before the ball-carrier is captured (tackled).
+Each side starts with balls on their back row, and the goal is to move your ball as far forward as possible before the ball-carrier is captured (tackled).
 One point for each row forward.
 You must also defend against the enemy ball.

 Alternately, the score can be based on the number of rows gained without being captured.
 If a piece advances and isn't captured on the next move, it gets credit for forward progress.